Fat Content Increases Gradually Over the Course of A Feeding

 - The fat content in breast milk increases gradually throughout a feeding.

 - However, ALL components of breast milk are essential for the growth of your baby, not just its fat content.

 - If someone has ever told you that your breast milk is "low fat," they may not understand how milk production works and how dynamic breast milk is.

 - The most important thing is that your baby is thriving, regardless of the fat content of your breast milk.

-The fatty layer in your pumped milk is never a good determinant of whether you have "low fat" breast milk or not.
-Remember that one pump session is just a snapshot in time and doesn't provide an accurate picture of your total fat yield in a 24 hour day.
+- The fatty layer in pumped milk is not a good determinant of whether you have "low fat" breast milk or not, as it only provides a snapshot in time and doesn't accurately represent your total fat yield in a 24-hour day.

-From Kellymom: The research tells us that baby's milk intake (the volume of milk -- not the amount of fat in that milk) is the only thing that has been correlated with infant growth in exclusively breastfed babies.
+- According to research from Kellymom: The volume of milk intake (not the amount of fat in that milk) is the only thing that has been correlated with infant growth in exclusively breastfed babies.

 - Breast milk is a complex and dynamic fluid that changes in composition and volume based on a variety of factors, including the baby's age, feeding patterns, and the mother's health and diet.